3 Important Things to Know About Horse Farm InsuranceOctober 26, 2017

 Farming may seem like a simple lifestyle from the perspective of an outsider.
 But in reality, it can be extraordinarily challenging.
 Dealing with suppliers, going to auctions, maintaining the property – being a farmer is hard work.
 Especially when dealing with large livestock, like horses.

 Equine husbandry can be good for the soul and incredibly rewarding, but horses have big personalities and even the most well-trained horse can be unpredictable at times.
 When they live on your property, it’s not only a good idea to have insurance, it is vital.

-Here are some important aspects of Horse Farm Insurance to get you thinking:
+Here are some things to know about Horse Farm Insurance to get you thinking:

 1. Off-Premises Shows

 Do you like to show off your horses?
 There are plenty of opportunities: local, state, or national fairs, competitions, and exhibitions.
 Giving your horse exposure to the public can be good for the animal and good for the promotion of your farm.
 However, some horses don’t embrace new environments – or people – in a positive way.
 They can become startled and rear, run off, or kick.
 Horse Farm Insurance oftentimes covers off-premises shows, so in the event that a horse goes haywire, you’ll be okay in the financial aftermath.

 2. Wagon Rides